Photos: Wildlife roams during the coronavirus pandemic

-For weeks, coyotes have been spotted on San Francisco's empty streets.
+For weeks in the spring, coyotes have been spotted on San Francisco's empty streets.
 At least one has been seen near the Golden Gate Bridge.

-Thousands of birds have flocked to Agua Dulce beach, which is normally thronged with people in Lima, Peru.
+Thousands of birds flocked to Agua Dulce beach, normally thronged with people in Lima, Peru.